v5ma/selfawarenetworks/b0067yrecorder.md

 25:21

-It's speeding up time (quantum gradient time dilation).
+It's speeding up time (Quantum Gradient Time Crystal Dilation).
 It's speeding up time in that direction.
 So there are now more possible paths in the direction, in which time is accelerating faster.
-It's like if time is accelerating faster in one direction, then you have like, one, two, three or more paths in a quantum gradient time dilation accelerated direction for every one path in a non-time dilated direction.
+It's like if time is accelerating faster in one direction, then you have like, one, two, three or more paths in a Quantum Gradient Time Crystal Dilation accelerated direction for every one path in a non-time dilated direction.

 25:53